 After a long summer, your grass needs time to recover.
 Fall is an ideal time to fertilize your lawn because this is the time of year your grass is storing energy for the winter.
 As your grass and other plants absorb soil nutrients they get depleted over time.
 You need to replenish these nutrients with fertilizer.
 The type of fertilizer you choose depends on the type of grass you have and the quality of your soil.
 That is why we recommended getting a soil test before you apply any fertilizer.
 A soil test will tell you if your soil is too acidic or too alkaline and then you can take the steps to correct it.

 Here in New Hampshire, fall weeds are the worst.
 By this time of year, homeowners have usually turned a blind eye to weeds as they focus on other areas of lawn care and prepare for winter.
 We tend to think that weeds die off in the fall and we don’t have to worry about them.
 That couldn’t be further from the truth.
-Fall is one of the most important times of the year to declare war on weeds and the time of year your actions will have the most impact.
+Fall is one of the most important times of the year to declare and the time of year your actions will have the most impact.
 In the fall weeds that are still growing in your yard will go to seed and spread their seeds all over your yard.
 These seeds will wait until spring to germinate and take over your lawn.
 Weeds are adapted to our yards and can quickly outpace our grass and establish themselves.
 The key is to attack weeds in the fall before they have a chance to spread their seeds.
 All you need is some post-emergent weed killer and target all the weeds you can.
 This action alone will greatly decrease the number of weeds you see next year.

 The most pressing issue in the fall is to get fall leaves off of your grass as soon as you can.
 Leaves can create a thick blanket over your grass, blocking out sunlight and air.
 This creates the perfect conditions for lawn diseases and fungus to grow.
 Make sure you get out there and get the leaves off your grass before it snows.